Opinion | Mandates, like masks, are not one size fits all

 A number of lawmakers who sided with Mr. Youngkin said governors should not be empowered to impose mask mandates.
 But by empowering Mr. Youngkin to forbid such mandates, even in localities where covid-19’s grip remains strong, they elevated their meager public health expertise, and that of the governor, above that of actual experts.
 That is precisely the impulse that has contributed to the United States’ dubious distinction of having the highest rate of coronavirus deaths among major Western democracies.

-For years, Republicans have prided themselves, and lectured others, about the primacy of local control.
+For years, Republicans have prided themselves on, and lectured others about, the primacy of local control.
 Yet in prohibiting counties and cities from enforcing mask mandates regardless of community conditions, Mr. Youngkin has neutered local authority.

 He did so, ostensibly, in the name of parental choice.
-Yet parents do not get to decide whether their children can legally go to school without a host of vaccines, or sit unbelted in a moving vehicle.
+Yet parents do not get to decide whether their children can legally go to school without a host of vaccinations, or sit unbelted in a moving vehicle.
 Parents cannot determine that their children are safe to drive a car on the highway at age 12, or carry a concealed weapon at age 14.
 Parental choice is a facile argument in the context of public health and safety.

 No one likes wearing masks, and Americans are rightly fed up with restrictions of all kinds arising from the pandemic.
 But exasperation, even the sort put to use in eliciting hearty cheers on the campaign trail, is not a rational basis for public health policy.
-It’s a recipe for more sickness and suffering.